Doctor of Musical Arts

 The DMA takes between three to four years of full-time study or four to seven years part-time.
 Participants can begin at the beginning of any month.

 For full requirements see the Regulations for the Doctor of Musical Arts.

-For course advice either School of Music or the College of Arts:
+For study planning help contact contact the School of Music or the College of Arts:

 Private Bag 4800